Locally Run Car Hire for the Bay of Kotor

 Fleet and Collection Points

 We offer collection across the bay: Tivat Airport (8 km from Kotor's ramparts), directly outside the River Gate lot, and at more than 28 towns from Herceg Novi to Ulcinj.
 Economy hatchbacks thread through Old Town approach roads effortlessly.
 SUVs handle the Lovcen switchbacks without breaking stride.
-Every vehicle carries full insurance, and cross-border documentation for Croatia, Bosnia, Albania, Serbia, and Kosovo is arranged at the time of booking.
+Families on a two-week Bay of Boka apartment stay can add booster or toddler seats at booking, and a local SIM card is the favoured extra for slow-burn renters who want Montenegrin data on a personal phone for the duration.
+Every vehicle carries free Minimum cover with paid upgrades from €8/day, and cross-border cover sits in three tiers (neighbouring countries excluding Albania and Kosovo, neighbouring including them, or the full neighbouring-and-distant tier for the Kotor-Mostar-Sarajevo-Belgrade loop) arranged at the time of booking.

 What We Stand Behind